 Note: FFP prioritizes procurement in developing countries.
 Consequently, for all local, regional and international procurements, country of source and country of origin must be included within the "Lower Middle Income Countries and Territories" level or below on the Official Development Assistance (ODA) recipients list of the Organization for Economic Cooperation and Development's (OECD) Development Assistance Committee (DAC) unless the country in which the commodities are to be procured is itself impacted by the same crisis.
 A commodity's source is the country from which the seller ships the commodity, and origin is the country in which the commodity was produced.
-See FFP website for further details on FFP's policy on source and origin of Local, Regional, and International Procurement (LRP).
+See FFP website for further details on FFP's policy on source and origin for LRIP.